 St. Simons Sweets

 If you have a sweet tooth and want a plethora of choices in one spot, then St. Simons Sweets is the place to go!
+Located in Pier Village, enjoy the cool vibe.
 From ice cream, fudge, cookies, candy, and more, these are the homemade treats you’re looking for.